JoGorska/bag_of_bugs/README.md

 # Bag of Bugs
 e-commerce application to manage the stock of the shop that is selling bugs.
+[Deployed to Railway](https://bagofbugs-production.up.railway.app/)

 ## Database Design